 Many people debate whether or not to brine their turkey.
-The turkey cooks a little quicker, is flavorful and moist, but many commercially prepared brines are very heavy on salt.
+The turkey cooks a little quicker and is flavorful and moist, but many commercially prepared brines are very heavy on salt.
 If you are on a salt-restricted diet or use very little salt for cooking, a brined turkey can taste overly salty to your tastebuds.
 Fortunately, you can infiltrate liquid into your turkey without overdoing it on the salt.
-Here are some low sodium suggestions.
+Here are some low-sodium suggestions.

 Pro Tips for Reduced-Sodium Brines

 Adding liquid to turkey can get messy because the liquid can leak out of the turkey or brining bag.

 - If you are injecting liquid into the turkey, place the turkey in a large pan first.

 - If you are using a brine or marinade, put your brine bag inside a pan.
 If the bag leaks, the pan will prevent liquid from dripping onto your refrigerator or countertop.

 - If you are brining, rotate the bag every four hours to ensure that the turkey is evenly submerged in liquid on all sides.

 - Buy additional brining bags to have on hand for future use.
 The Liquid Solutions brining bags are large, heavy-duty, and seal well when you are marinating or brining large poultry, ham, or other meat.